hooplapunta/TelemetryServer22/suits2022/bot/README.md

 11. TS EVA stream- first few records are printed in the cnsl.

 ### Setting Up
-1. Make sure the TSS is setup and an full operational.
-You should follow the README in "suits2022".
+1. Make sure the TSS is setup and fully operational.
+You should follow the README in the "suits2022" root directory if not.
 2. Change directory to suits2022/bot
 ``` bash
 $ cd ./bot